UpDuck/upduck.github.io/index.rst

 Welcome to Up Duck's documentation!
 ===================================

-.. note: this is a documentation site for both UP Deck and Up Duck
+.. note:: this is a documentation site for both UP Deck and Up Duck

 .. _Up Deck: http://8up.uk
 .. _godot engine: https://godotengine.org/